WebAssembly/spec/spectec/test-prose/TEST.md

   - the result type t_2* is valid.
   - For all x in x*:
     - the local C.LOCALS[x] exists.
-  - For all lct in lct*, and corresponding x in x*:
     - C.LOCALS[x] is lct.

 Limits_ok